nkchai/JupyterHub-on-Spark/hub-tutorial.md

 This configuration `conf.setMaster("spark://sm.service.consul:7077")` is the one that sends the jobs to the cluster, without this line the spark job will run on local compute.

+The configurations `conf.set("spark.driver.memory","4g")` `conf.set("spark.executor.memory","4g")` are the ones that set the driver and executor memory.

+**Driver Memory**: Think of the driver as the "brain" behind your Spark application.
+Its role is to manage and coordinate the entire job.
+The driver memory refers to the memory assigned to the driver process, which is responsible for tasks such as creating execution plans, tracking data, and gathering results.

+- Impact: If the driver memory is too low, it might run out of memory, causing your Spark application to fail.
+If it's too high, it may lead to inefficient memory usage and affect the performance of other processes running on the same machine.

+The driver memory should be higher when:

+- Your Spark application involves complex and resource-intensive tasks that require significant memory for execution planning and management.
+The driver needs to store intermediate data structures or collect a large amount of data from executors.

+The driver memory should be lower when:

+- Your Spark application is simple and has minimal coordination or collection tasks.
+The driver performs lightweight operations, and the primary computational tasks are executed in the executors.

+**Executor Memory**: Think of the executor as the "worker bees" of your Spark application.
+Executors are responsible for performing the actual data processing and computation tasks.
+Executor memory is the amount of memory allocated to each executor process to store intermediate data, cached data, and execution buffers.

+- Impact: If the executor memory is too low, it may lead to frequent data spilling onto the disk, which slows down processing.
+If it's too high, it can cause resource contention with other processes on the cluster and affect overall application performance.

+The executor's memory should be higher when:

+- Your Spark application processes large-scale datasets that require substantial memory for intermediate results and execution buffers.
+Complex transformations or aggregations are performed, which involve data shuffling and storage.

+The executor's memory should be lower when:

+- Your Spark application processes smaller datasets that do not require a large memory footprint for intermediate data or execution buffers.
+The computational tasks are relatively simple, and there is no need for a significant amount of memory for data processing.

+In Summary:

+Driver Memory is responsible for managing the overall job and result collection.
+Executor Memory performs the actual data processing tasks on distributed data.

+Article [source](https://www.linkedin.com/pulse/roles-driver-memory-executor-spark-impact-big-data-processing-dip/) for driver and executor memory.

 Since, we are not lauching our session from the user terminal the notebook does not have access to the environment variables present in user's `.bashrc`.
 So, in order to get around this and not to hard code the passwords, the below block of code is used.

 ```